jasalt/bvv/README.md

 Only database and `wp-content` is are downloaded from live site.
 Other files such as WordPress Core files are not taken into account and need to be kept up to date manually.
 There could be a version check during sync that could warn if versions differ.

 Expects VVV Vagrant to use VirtualBox provider (Ubuntu 24.04), might require modifications to work with Docker provider.
+# Issues

+- `bvv pull` broken outside plugin/theme repo but `bvv pull -all` works
+- Shellcheck warnings

+Issues can be raised on Codeberg issue tracker or by sending me a message.